 Genes of Brain Disorders

-After the Human Genome was characterized end of last century, now the decade of the brain has arrived.
-We are using genetic information to find the genes involved in brain disorders, then dissect the disease process, often in animal models.
-We have identified deafness and other neurological disorder genes and now focus on ataxias as well as behavior and psychiatric diseases.
+We are using genetic information to find the genes involved in brain disorders, then dissect the disease process.
+We have identified deafness and other neurological disorder genes and now focus on ataxias as well as psychiatric diseases and behavior.

-There are at least 60 known ataxia genes, some of which our lab discovered.
+There are about 100 known ataxia genes, some of which our lab discovered.
 Our pipeline starts with recruitment of families with rare disorders, then combines genetic (linkage) information with genome-wide gene expression and next generation sequencing.
-By combining these approaches, we could identify genes involved in ataxias, and are actively recruiting additional families with rare neurological disorders.
+By combining these approaches, we can identify genes involved in ataxias, and are actively recruiting additional families with rare neurological disorders.

 Human behavior and risk for psychiatric illness such as depression and alcoholism are determined by a complex interaction of environmental and multiple genetic risk factors.
 With the Human Genome sequenced, unprecedented numbers of genetic variants identified, and novel technologies that allow the study of genetic variants, untangling these risk factors is now possible, using genome-wide association studies (GWAS) and next generation sequencing.
 For most complex disorders, considering the environment as well as the genetic susceptibility is essential to fully understand their function.